Looking for the best WordPress email plugin to level up your business?

-Freelancers, non-profits, small businesses, large companies, ecommerce.
-With the freemium version of this full-featured WordPress email marketing plugin, you can make the most of advanced features if your list is less than 1,000 subscribers — perfect for those starting out with email.
+Freelancers, non-profits, small businesses, large companies, ecommerce store owners.
+With the freemium version of this full-featured WordPress email plugin, you can make the most of advanced features if your list is less than 1,000 subscribers — perfect for those starting out with email.

 For large companies, MailPoet will scale as your business grows so you never have to worry about outgrowing it.
 The easy-to-use interface is intuitive for anyone in your team to use and integrates nicely with WooCommerce.
 If you like stats, you’ll enjoy the advanced analytics.

-Mailster is an email newsletter plugin that can turn your WordPress dashboard and site into a fully-functioning newsletter sending and automation tool.
+Mailster is a solution that can turn your WordPress dashboard and site into a fully-functioning newsletter sending and automation tool.
 It offers an alternative to platforms like Mailchimp and ConvertKit.
 Rather than constantly switching tabs and copying across media content (and paying a monthly fee), you can do everything from your WordPress dashboard.